minetest-mods-camp/beds/README.txt

 minetest.conf.
 You can disable the night skip feature by setting "enable_bed_night_skip = false" in minetest.conf or by using the /set command in-game.
-You can set the force night player amount by changing the "bed_sleep_divide" number, 1 for all, 2 for half, 3 for third etc.
+You can set the force night player amount by changing the "bed_sleep_divide" number, use 1 for all players, 2 for half, 3 for third etc.